Four51Repositories/OrderCloud-SpecForms/README.md

   - hidesuffix: Boolean value.
 If set to "false" will hide the suffix label
 - Example usage
   - ``` <custommaskfield customfield='Variant.Specs.Phone' mask='999.999.9999 x999'></custommaskfield>```
+- Notes
+  - The plugin is an angular implementation of the Masked Input plugin for jQuery @ http://digitalbush.com/projects/masked-input-plugin/#license

+## customcasefield

+A directive that enforces case specified for variable specs.

+- Properties
+  - customfield: Required property.
+Specify the variable spec
+  - case: Required property.
+Specify the case to enforce.
+Options: 'upper', 'lower'
+  - hideprefix: Boolean value.
+If set to "false" will hide the prefix label
+  - hidesuffix: Boolean value.
+If set to "false" will hide the suffix label
+- Example usage
+  - ``` <customcasefield customfield='Variant.Specs.Phone' case='upper'></customcasefield>```